otherchirps/percs/docs/implementation.rst

 The text content was then indexed using `PDFMiner`_, `Whoosh`_.

 OCR and indexing is done offline.
 The static index is then served by the website.

+The percslib python package can, and probably should, be split off into its own project, as it can split, index, and search independantly of the little website tacked in front of it.
+Maybe one day...

 Why do it this way?
 -------------------